rossetti/KSLBook/docs/06-Chapter6.md

 20 that require rework.
 A process problem is suspected if X exceeds its mean by more than 1 standard deviations.
 Each time X exceeds its mean by more than 1 standard deviations all X of the parts requiring rework are sent to a rework station.
+Use stream 1 to determine if a sample requires rework.

 Each part consists of two subcomponents, which are split off and repaired separately.
-The splitting process takes 1 worker and lasts U(10, 20) minutes per part.
+The splitting process takes 1 worker and lasts U(10, 20) minutes per part (stream 2).
 After the subcomponents have been split, they are repaired in different processes.
-Subcomponent 1 takes U(5, 10) minutes to repair with 1 worker at its repair process and subcomponent 2 takes expo(7.5) minutes to repair with 1 worker at its repair process.
+Subcomponent 1 takes U(5, 10) minutes (stream 3) to repair with 1 worker at its repair process and subcomponent 2 takes expo(7.5) minutes (stream 4) to repair with 1 worker at its repair process.
 Once both of the subcomponents have been repaired, they are joined back together to form the original part.
 The joining process takes 5 minutes with 1 worker.
 The part is then sent back to the main production area, which is outside the scope of this problem.
 Simulate 8 hours of production and estimate the average time that it takes a part to be repaired.
+Use 20 replications.
 :::

 ***

 :::{.exercise #ch6P5}
 TV sets arrive at a two-inspector station for testing.
-The time between arrivals is exponential with a mean of 15 minutes.
-The inspection time per TV set is exponential with a mean of 10 minutes.
-On the average, 82 percent of the sets pass inspection.
+The time between arrivals is exponential with a mean of 15 minutes (stream 1).
+The inspection time per TV set is exponential with a mean of 10 minutes (stream 2).
+On the average, 82 percent of the sets pass inspection (stream 3).
 The remaining 18\% are routed to an adjustment station with a single operator.
-Adjustment time per TV set is uniform between 7 and 14 minutes.
+Adjustment time per TV set is uniform between 7 and 14 minutes (stream 4).
 After adjustments are made, sets are routed back to the inspection station to be retested.
 We are interested in estimating the total time a TV set spends in the system before it is released.